-Our measurements will test the ability and the approaches for conducting mass-balance based CO2 and CH4 fluxes from the Indianapolis and Los Angeles urban domes, which may then form the basis for future urban dome flux measurement approach, and provide a reliable means for urban area-wide fluxes with an acceptable and useful level of uncertainty.
-This work benefits NASA’s ACOS, OCO-2, OCO-3 and ASCENDS missions by investigating solutions for validating space-based measurements of column CO2 enhancements in urban domains.
+We will test the hypothesis that when combined with suitable ground measurements aircraft measurements are unique in their ability to provide the necessary constraints for taking a simple mass balance approach to top-down flux estimate of CO2 and CH4This work benefits NASA’s ACOS, OCO-2, OCO-3 and ASCENDS missions by investigating solutions for validating space-based measurements of column CO2 enhancements in urban domains.
 It also complements the CMS flux project by providing detailed, high spatial and temporal resolution sub-grid scale fluxes that can be used to validate the regional/urban fluxes calculated from global inversions of sparse satellite and sub-orbital data.

 Table of Contents